JonPaulLundquist/hyper_corr/README.md

 Benchmarks and usage experiments live in the `bench/` and `examples/` folders.
 Packaging metadata is defined in `pyproject.toml`.
 Contributions should keep the public API exports in `hyper_corr/__init__.py` up to date.

 ## Provenance and Licensing
 Several kernels and statistical routines in `hyper_corr` originate from or were adapted from corresponding SciPy implementations.
 Those upstream sources are distributed under the BSD-3-Clause license, and their terms continue to apply to the derived portions of this project.
 The BSD-3-Clause obligations coexist with the MIT License that governs the rest of the codebase; using or redistributing `hyper_corr` should account for both license notices.
-A copy of the SciPy license text bundled with this repository is available at [`licenses/SciPy_LICENSE.txt`](./licenses/SciPy_LICENSE.txt).
+Upstream attribution details live in [`THIRD_PARTY_LICENSES.md`](./THIRD_PARTY_LICENSES.md), and the bundled BSD-3-Clause text itself is stored in [`licenses/SciPy_LICENSE.txt`](./licenses/SciPy_LICENSE.txt).

 ## License
-Released under the MIT License.
-See [LICENSE](./LICENSE) for details.
+Released under the MIT License alongside the third-party terms noted above.
+See [LICENSE](./LICENSE) and [THIRD_PARTY_LICENSES.md](./THIRD_PARTY_LICENSES.md) for details.